Placement Testing and Developmental Course Work

 Triple Deficiency Options

-An applicant whose placement results indicate deficiencies in all three areas: English, mathematics, and reading (triple deficient) will not be permitted to enroll in his/her major until at least one of the three subject areas has been remediated in one of the following ways:
+An applicant whose placement results indicate deficiencies in all three areas: English, mathematics (except MTH006), and reading (triple deficient) will not be permitted to enroll in his/her major until at least one of the three subject areas has been remediated in one of the following ways:

 - Alternative plans, which may include enrolling in, and completing, remedial programs or successfully completing courses at another institution (must satisfy developmental requirements) in addition to the Penn College study-skills workshop series.